 nurse recruiter in Human Resources.
 Several more interviews will

-Due to the huge investment in each individual intern’s
+Due to the huge investment in each individual

-development, a two (2) year work commitment agreement will be
+development, a work commitment agreement will be

 To continue to meet the health care needs and improve the health